- 20.9MP CMOS DX Sensor

 The label “fc” apparently stands for “fusion” and “casual” — “fusion” as a “coming together of tactile precision mechanics and high image quality” to create a camera simple enough to be used by anyone, anywhere, “casually.”

 If you are used to (and like) the Mode dial operation, then you may feel right at home with that fusion of controls on the Z fc.
-It would have been much better for Nikon to have gotten rid of the Mode Dial functionality completely, and add “A” settings on the Shutter Speed Dial, the Aperture window, as well as on the ISO Dial for truer dedicated controls functionality.
+But that is lazy on Nikon’s part to implement pseudo-analog controls, and it would have been much better for Nikon to have gotten rid of the Mode Dial functionality completely and add “A” settings on the Shutter Speed Dial, the Aperture window, as well as on the ISO Dial for true dedicated analog-style controls functionality.

 Learn more about Dedicated Controls: How to Transition from Mode Dial to Fujifilm’s Analog-Style Dedicated Controls